malcolmlett/malcolmlett.github.io/Focusing-on-the-why-for-Animal-Kingdom.md

 - If a flies behaviour was entirely genetically hard-coded, with no learning even from birth, what would it be missing?
 - What learning is required to support adaptation?
 - What learning is required because it would be more efficient / accurate to learn post-birth rather than being genetically hard-coded?

+However, I think I saw an article that found that flies have attention too.

+Plus, while the behaviours of a fly may seem simple, the environment that they operate in is almost as complex as it is for humans.
+So in practice they may need many of the same systems.